Skip to content

 © 2025 Health Calculator Suite.
 All Rights Reserved.

-Why is BMR Important?
+Why Your BMR Matters

 How to Calculate Your BMR

-1. The Mifflin-St Jeor Equation (Most Accurate for General Population)
+1. The Mifflin-St Jeor Equation (Most Accurate)

 • For Men: BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age in years) + 5